Belvidere, Illinois goes from loser to winner with idled Stellantis plant reopening

 "Well, I received a call first from Stellantis, their director of governmental affairs out of Washington, D.C., had called me and informed me that they were going to be, quote, 'Idling the plant,'" said Morris, "and about the same time, actually, my other phone rang, and it was the governor's office - Governor Pritzker's office."

-Chrysler parent company Stellantis' Belvidere Assembly Plant was indefinitely idled at the end of February of last year.
+Chrysler's parent company, Stellantis' Belvidere Assembly Plant, was indefinitely idled at the end of February of last year.
 More than 1,000 would be out of work.

 It was a gut punch for plant veteran Deanna Viel.